 Human/Social Sciences Year 2 Year 3 Year 4 Year 5 Year 6 A. The diverse nature of religion Recognise the names of different religions, religious beliefs and worldviews and use them correctly.
 Identify some of the ways people use the terms 'religion' and 'belief' when exploring religions, beliefs and worldviews.
 Describe the difference between the terms 'religion' and 'belief' when exploring religions, beliefs and worldviews.
 Explain the different ways in which the terms 'religion' and "belief' are used by followers from within a religion or worldview and those from outside it.
 Show awareness that talking about religion and belief can be complex.
 Begin to analyse and evaluate the varying use of the terms 'religion' and 'belief' by followers from within a religion or worldview and those from outside it.
 Recognise some areas of controversy when interpreting and explaining the nature of religion and belief.
 B. Diverse ways in which people practice and express beliefs Identify evidence of religion and belief especially in the local area.
 Identify some similarities and differences in how people practise and express beliefs both within and between at least two different religions/worldviews.
 Describe some of the varying ways in which religions and beliefs are practised locally and nationally (both within and between religions/worldviews) with reference to at least two religions/worldviews.
 Explain some of the varying ways in which religions and beliefs are practised locally and nationally (both within and between religions/worldviews) with reference to at least two different religions/worldviews.
 Begin to analyse and evaluate the varying ways in which religions and beliefs are practised locally, nationally and globally (both within and between religions/worldviews) with reference to at least two different religions/worldviews.

-C. The ways in which beliefs shape individual identity, and impact on Identify ways in which beliefs can have an impact on a believer's daily life, their family or local community.
-Identify a range of ways in which beliefs can have an impact on a believer's daily life, their family, Describe ways in which beliefs can impact on and influence individual lives, communities and society and show awareness of how Explain how beliefs impact on and influence individual lives, communities and society, and how individuals, Begin to analyse and evaluate how beliefs impact on, influence and change individual lives, communities and society, and how individuals, communities and community and individuals, communities and society communities and society society and vice society. communities and can also shape beliefs. can also shape beliefs. versa society can also shape beliefs.
+C. Identify ways in Identify a range of Describe ways in which Explain how beliefs Begin to analyse and The ways in which beliefs shape individual identity, and impact on communities and society and vice versa which beliefs can have an impact on a believer's daily life, their family or local community. ways in which beliefs can have an impact on a believer's daily life, their family, community and society. beliefs can impact on and influence individual lives, communities and society and show awareness of how individuals, communities and society can also shape beliefs. impact on and influence individual lives, communities and society, and how individuals, communities and society can also shape beliefs. evaluate how beliefs impact on, influence and change individual lives, communities and society, and how individuals, communities and society can also shape beliefs.